najwanaribena/najwanaribena/README.md

 - 👋 Hi, I’m @najwanaribena
 - 👀 I’m interested in Backend Developer
-- 🌱 I’m currently learning Backend Developer
+- 🌱 I’m currently learning Ruby on Rails
-- 💞️ I’m looking to collaborate on Backend Developer
+- 💞️ I’m looking to collaborate with UI/UX Designer
 - 📫 How to reach me aribenanajwan@gmail.com

 <!---